rstol/course-WNMC/assignment05/theory_answers.md

 # Step 2
-1. What is the bandwitdh of the optical spectrum?
+1. What is the bandwidth of the optical spectrum?

     The frequency range of visible light lies at around 430 - 750 THz.
 [1] This constitutes a band 320 THz in size, which by Prof. Mangold's bandwidth estimation guidelines corresponds to 320 Tb/s.